 Drugs and alcohol may lessen orgasmic responsiveness.
 Less commonly, medical conditions that affect the nerve supply to the pelvis (spinal cord injury, multiple sclerosis and diabetic neuropathy), hormone disorders and chronic illnesses that affect general sexual interest and health may be factors.
 Negative attitudes toward sex in childhood may affect a person's responsiveness, as may experiences of sexual abuse or rape.
 The problem may be related to marital difficulties and low sexual desire.
-Boredom and monotony in sexual activity may serve as contributing factors to secondary anorgasmia.
+Boredom and monotony in sexual activity may serve as contributing factors to orgasmic disorder.
 Other factors can be shyness or embarrassment about asking for whatever type of stimulation works best as well as strife or lack of emotional closeness within the relationship.

-It is also important to ascertain that the problem is only one of anorgasmia, and not a coexisting problem with inhibited sexual desire.
+It is also important to ascertain that the problem is only one of orgasmic disorder, and not a coexisting problem with inhibited sexual desire.
 Sometimes hypnosis and women's therapy groups may help with increasing concentration, exploring and overcoming subconscious conflicts, and minimizing performance anxiety.

 Success rates in sex therapy tend to range from 65 to 85 percent.
 In primary orgasmic dysfunction, treatment is usually successful in 75 to 90 percent of cases.
 A positive prognosis is usually associated with being younger, emotionally healthy and having a loving, affectionate relationship with a partner.